EasyUni logo

 As an international student in Malaysia, you have access to a valuable resource – language courses designed specifically for you.

-These courses, offered by universities and educational institutions, aim to improve your language skills while immersing you in the local culture.
+These courses, offered by universities or language centres, aim to improve your language skills while immersing you in the local culture.

 These language courses have a structured curriculum that covers important aspects of language like vocabulary, grammar, pronunciation, and reading.